zencart/documentation/content/user/payment/how_do_I_get_paid.md

 ## PayPal or other Online Banks

 If you offer your customers the option to pay with a service that provides online funds services such as [PayPal](https://www.zen-cart.com/partners/paypal), then your customers will be directed to a page where they can login to that service, select their funding source (online funds or bank account or credit card, etc), and the complete their order.
 Your money will be transferred from their online account to yours immediately.
-You can then arrange to have your money sent to your bank account if you have one linked to your online account.
+You can then arrange to have your money sent to your bank account.